djhmateer/djhmateer.github.io/_posts/2024-06-15-feature phones.md

 - Kyocera DuraXV Extreme or Sunbeam F1 Pro on Verizon.
 - Nokia 2720V

 [https://dumbphones.pory.app/europe](https://dumbphones.pory.app/europe)

 ## TODO

-Is there wifi calling on any feature phone device?

 should I try the number clone strategy from Vodaphone? so then I can answer calls on my smart phone at home